ErikKarlkvist/FootballTown/Report2.md

 	2) What will we do today?
 	3) What obstacles do you anticipate?

-Once these questions were answered we could proceed with the develioment.
+Once these questions were answered we could proceed with the development.
 These questions allowed us to make improvements in our project and to increase the motivation of involvement in the project.

 ### Product Owner/Customer
 The project has a customer which knows what different functionalities are the most important for their business case.
 During the first sprint presentation we noticed some difficulties of managing our customer expectations as the customer would want more features that we belived we could deliver in the given time-frame.
-To combat this we had to work with the custoner and make tradeoffs to move some functionality to the backlog for upcoming sprints.
+To combat this we had to work with the customer and make tradeoffs to move some functionality to the backlog for upcoming sprints.
 The customer will allow for continuous feedbacks on the product backlog and priorities for the upcoming iterations.

 ### Code Ownership and Refactoring
 Some of the group members were new to GitHub version control and the React Native framework, thus working with Pair programming helped the team to tackles issues by sharing knowledge among each other.
 Using Git and version control provided the opportunity for members to work on a task simultaneously and then later show each other their work.
 Additionally, version control was beneficial as it allowed us to revert to previous versions of the code for debugging and quality control purposes (when required).
 Also it facilitates concurrent development as each team could work on their own branch and merge these with the other work once the feature was completed, which is one of the main advantages of version control.